 WPAT will rigorously and proactively use attendance data to identify poor patterns of attendance at individual and cohort level as soon as possible so that all parties can work together to resolve them before they become entrenched.

-WPAT’s Data Manager will provide monitoring reports for Trust, Governor Committees, and schools.
+WPAT’s Data Manager will provide monitoring dashboards, data and or reports for Trust, Governor Committees, and schools.

+When necessary or as required by DFE, we will share attendance Data including necessary statutory returns in line with DFE guidelines with our local authority, local governing body, external agencies including but not limited to the YOT (youth offending team), social workers and other relevant lead professionals ie. Early Help Multi Agency Support, SEND and Mental Health teams.

 Strong partnerships and working together